⚡ 2026 adventure tours live — enquire & book now

 ⏱ Overnight 💰 $280–$350 🌌 Astronomy

-Guided evening under some of Australia's darkest skies with a licensed astronomy guide.
-Telescope access, Milky Way photography coaching, and a campfire dinner included.
+Guided evening under some of Australia's darkest skies with a licensed astronomy guide at Charleville's Cosmos Centre.
+Telescope access, Milky Way photography coaching, campfire dinner included.
 Departures from Longreach or Charleville.

 View tour →